Insecticide for Bed Bugs

 While many of the insecticides can be purchased at local pest management outlets, it is recommended that they only be used by professionals.
 Many over-the-counter products may say that they can be used by anyone, but they are not as effective as the products only professionals can purchase.

-Patience is required when ridding a home of bedbugs and the cost can be expensive when using a pest management professional.
+Patience is required when ridding an infestation and the cost can be expensive when using a pest management professional.
 The best way to manage the process is a combination of professionals and homeowners attacking the problem.

-Experts warn against non-professional or licensed people using pesticides, as it can just make the problem worse and add to bedbugs developing resistance to pesticides.
+Experts warn against non-professional or licensed people using pesticides, as it can just make the problem worse and add to developing bugs that are resistance to pesticides.

 Different Ways Insecticides Work

-Some insecticides will kill the bedbugs on contact, some work by reaching into crevices where they live, and some work by preventing the bedbugs from reproducing.
+Some insecticides will kill the bugs on contact, some work by reaching into crevices where they live, and some work by preventing them from reproducing.
 So there are short-term and long-term solutions to the problem.

-It will usually take several applications of the insecticides to completely eliminate any bedbugs, and though the labels may say the insecticides are not harmful to children and pets, there is always the danger of having family members breathing the air where spraying has taken place.
+It will usually take several applications of the insecticides to completely eliminate an infestation, and though the labels may say the insecticides are not harmful to children and pets, there is always the danger of having family members breathing the air where spraying has taken place.

 Professional Spraying